Want to become an expert in Machine Learning? Start easy and build your way to the top with the best available online Machine learning courses!

 Prerequisites: There are no real prerequisites but a bit of Machine Learning knowledge and Python knowledge is recommended.

-Free course: Like many others this course is free if you don’t want a certificate and don’t mind missing out on some of the practical exercises, however we recommend a subscription to Coursera to fully enjoy all the perks it offers.
+Free course: Like many other Machine learning courses, this one is completely free if you don’t want a certificate and don’t mind missing out on some of the practical exercises, however we recommend a subscription to Coursera to fully enjoy all the perks it offers.

 Description: This course covers the techniques you need to know to build an end to end Machine Learning pipeline and go from idea and data to value.
 It does so using the R programming language and libraries like Caret.
 You will cover all the steps from data collection, and preparation to building models using algorithms like regression, Naive Bayes probabilistic models, or ensembles.

 The reason why we advice to spend your money on a subscription is that this course is highly practical, and contains a lot of exercises: it does not only cover the theory, but it gives a great emphasis on taking the theory that you have learned and transforming it into a practical application that can be used somewhere.

 It contains a final project that can be a very good addition to your Data Science portfolio.
 Despite the course covering a lot of material, we do feel like it could be updated and increased in content, as in some sections there are additional tips that could be offered.
 It should be taken as an introduction to building real Machine Learning models in R, after which you will be ready to start building your own little projects or tackling Kaggle competitions.